 The Nigerian people take pride in being the largest black nation in the world and also the largest country in Africa with a population of over 180 million people.
 The country is made up of three major ethnic groups and these three represent about 70% of the total population of the country.
-The other 30% is shared by over 370 ethnic diversities which speak over 700 different languages.
-The three major ethnic groups in Nigeria include the Hausa-Fulani, who predominantly occupy the Northern region of the country, the Igbos, who occupy the South-East and the Yorubas, who occupy the South-Western region.
+The other 30% is shared by over 370 ethnic diversities that speak over 700 different languages.
+The three major ethnic groups in Nigeria include the Hausa-Fulani, who predominantly occupy the Northern region of the country, the Igbos, who occupy the South-East, and the Yorubas, who occupy the South-Western region.

-Nigerian People, Population
+Nigerian People and Population

 Nigeria is a West African country located in the southern coastal part of western Africa.
 The capital of Nigeria is Abuja and Lagos is the country’s largest city.
 As mentioned earlier, there are 3 major ethnic groups in Nigeria: the Hausa-Fulani, the Igbo and the Yoruba and all together, these three groups constitute about 70 percent of the nation’s population.